Skip to main content

 Among the wide range of insights and highlights this deeply experienced panel offered during the program, a few important points merit special emphasis following the event.

-Insight #1: Competition Creates Need
+Insight #1: Competition creates need

 The U.S. is in a steady state of competition with China.
 Therefore, it is critical that we continuously understand China’s economic, military, and geopolitical actions at a global level using every means possible.